 Chocolate Tartlets Recipe

-These delicious tartlets are true fall-inspired dessert made from chestnut flour and butternut squash.
-They are also healthy version of dessert with no added sugar.
+These delicious chocolate tartlets are true fall-inspired dessert made from sweet chestnut flour and butternut squash.

 COOKS IN: 60 minutes plus chilling time